 As South African universities enter survival mode with cutbacks in state subsidies, fewer fee-paying students, and donor budget cuts, their appetite for the novel or innovative, the multidisciplinary, the unfamiliar national collaboration to compete with international competitors, is non-existent.
 State funding through the department of Science and Technology and the National Research Council funding in this area of digital innovation is channelled into much needed STEM research, significant portions of it going to the scientific and industrial councils.

 Asked about the failure to invest in national public policy capacity, a senior government official recently conceded that was the case, but pointed out that a solution was at hand with the launching of World Economic Forum’s Centre for the Fourth Industrial Revolution (C4IR) to be house at the Council for Scientific and Industrial Research (CSIR).

 The result of such public investment is that while the CSIR owns the largest 3-D printer in the world and Science and Technology deliver the extraordinary world leading SKA project, with all the positive multipliers it has for science and innovation, little is being done to deal with the extreme digital inequality in the country.
 Labour supply and demand are not being aligned to the needs of a digital economy, from which half the population do not have even basic access, and for those barely online due to affordability or skills challenges, use is entirely and limitedly consumptive; with the productive use of these enabling new technologies only enjoyed by a relatively small elite.

 This opinion piece was first published on on Business Day Live on the 4th of July 2019.

-For more on this, join our public lecture on “Unpacking the Fourth Industrial Revolution” on the 17th of July 2019 at The University of Cape Town Nelson Mandela School of Public Governance.
+For more on this, listen to a recording of our public lecture on “Unpacking the Fourth Industrial Revolution“, which took place on the 17th of July 2019 at The University of Cape Town Nelson Mandela School of Public Governance.